 For outdoorsy lovers head to the Jacques Cartier National Park (30 minutes from Quebec City) or the Gatineau Hills.

-Maple syrup/ sugar shack season kicks off in March in Quebec as well, so be sure to check out local listings to visit a farm.
+Maple syrup/ sugar shack season also kicks off in March in Quebec, so be sure to check out local listings to visit a farm.

-There are film festivals and seasonal exhibits that also take place in Montreal such as the International Film Festival of Art, and Les Rendez-Vous du Cinéma Québécois.
+Film festivals and seasonal exhibits, such as the International Film Festival of Art and Les Rendez-Vous du Cinéma Québécois, also occur in Montreal.

 You can plan a March break in the old city of Quebec and take in the beautiful architecture.
-It is still winter here, so you can enjoy snowy activities from tobogganing, tubing, skating, skiing, snowboarding, snowshoeing, dog sledding, and more.
+It’s still winter here, so you can enjoy snowy activities from tobogganing, tubing, skating, skiing, snowboarding, snowshoeing, dog sledding, and more.

-If it’s cold for you, then head to one of the many museums that showcase the province’s past and how it has evolved over the years.
-Top picks include Musée de la civilisation, and the Plains of Abraham Museum in Quebec City.
+If it’s cold for you, head to one of the many museums showcasing the province’s past and how it has evolved over the years.
+Top picks include Musée de la civilization and the Plains of Abraham Museum in Quebec City.

-New Brunswick in eastern Canada has so many amazing things to do in the spring.
-You can kickstart your March break at a maple syrup farm, and learn how sap is collected and prepared.
+New Brunswick in eastern Canada has many amazing things to do in the spring.
+You can kickstart your March break at a maple syrup farm and learn how sap is collected and prepared.

-Head over to Sucrerie Chiasson or Sugar Bush La Causerie for a real treat!
+Head to Sucrerie Chiasson or Sugar Bush La Causerie for a real treat!

-For skiing and snow-related activities, visit Crabbe Mountain, which is known to have the best snowboarding and skiing terrain.
-There is over 30 km of trails for snowshoeing here.
+For skiing and snow-related activities, visit Crabbe Mountain, known to have the best snowboarding and skiing terrain.
+There are over 30 km (18.6 miles) of trails for snowshoeing here.

 You can also go snowshoeing at the Kouchibouguac National Park.